-There are plenty ways how micro-learning can be made a part of eLearning:
+Six ways how micro-learning can be part of your product training:

 Email and Mobile Notifications